atomatiki/ansible-traefik-docker-install/README.md

 Dispatch this workflow while passing your host IP as an input.

-> got to Actions > Configure Portainer > run workflow
+> got to Actions > Configure Traefik > run workflow

 Pass your remote IP and watch it run.